PyVRP/PyVRP/docs/source/dev/supported_vrplib_fields.rst

    ``BACKHAUL_SECTION``
       Array of backhaul quantities, one for each location.
-      The depot locations *must* have zero demand.
+      The depot locations *must* have a backhaul quantity of zero.

    ``DEMAND_SECTION``
       Array of demands, one for each location.